zulip/zulip/docs/subsystems/performance.md

 In Zulip's documentation, our general rule is to primarily write facts that are likely to remain true for a long time.
-While the numbers presented here vary with hardware, usage patterns, and time (there's substantial oscillation within a 24 hour period), we the rough sense of them (as well as the list of important endpoints) is not likely to vary dramatically over time.
+While the numbers presented here vary with hardware, usage patterns, and time (there's substantial oscillation within a 24 hour period), we expect the rough sense of them (as well as the list of important endpoints) is not likely to vary dramatically over time.

 ``` eval_rst
 =======================   ============  ==============  ===============